yuribodo/goaltracker/README.md

 - **React**: A JavaScript library for building user interfaces.
 It allows us to create reusable UI components.
 - **TypeScript**: A superset of JavaScript, offering static type-checking and the latest ECMAScript features.
 - **TailwindCSS**: A utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and more to style your websites without leaving your HTML.
+- **Next.js**: A React framework for building server-rendered and static web applications.
+- **Axios**: A promise-based HTTP client for making requests to APIs.
+- **Framer Motion**: A library for adding animations to React components.
+- **jwt-decode**: A library for decoding JWTs (JSON Web Tokens) to extract information.

 ### Backend